19hours/sg-statutes/Acts/Animals and Birds Act.md

 [21/93; 16/2000; 10/2002]

-(2) If the animal so diseased or injured is in any house, stable, shed, or enclosure proper for that animal and not in a public thoroughfare, market or place, no written directions shall be given until the owner of the animal (if known) or person in charge (if any) has been duly notified of the state of the animal.
+(2) If the animal so diseased or injured is in any house, stable, shed, or enclosure proper for that animal and not in a public thoroughfare, market or place, no written directions shall be given until the owner of the animal (if known) has been duly notified of the state of the animal.

 [21/73]

+[Act 46 of 2014 wef 16/01/2015]

-(3) If any animal is destroyed under written directions given under subsection (1), the expenses of the removal and burial of the carcase of the animal shall be paid by the owner or person in charge thereof and the amount thereof may be recovered from that owner or person in charge in a summary manner before a Magistrate.
+(3) If any animal is destroyed under written directions given under subsection (1), the expenses of the removal and burial of the carcase of the animal shall be paid by the owner thereof and the amount thereof may be recovered from that owner in a summary manner before a Magistrate.

 [46

+[Act 46 of 2014 wef 16/01/2015]

 ### No compensation for destruction of an animal incurably diseased or injured or destroyed at request of professed owner